Management Information Systems Concentration (Online Only)

 This course is an in-depth examination of key legal issues central to the internet.
 This course examines internet operational issues such as copyright and fair use of images, text, video, and audio, domain name registration, trademarks, trade secrets, patents, and ISP liability.
 It examines regulation of the internet and key criminal and civil rights issues such as email access, pornography, and hacking.
 It also examines important e-commerce concepts such as digital signatures, on-line contracts, and shrink-wrap contracts.

-- An MIS or INT elective as approved (3 hours)
+- An MIS or INF elective as approved (3 hours)